Posted April 28, 2016

-This blog series from CTO Allan Thomson will explore the three fundamental challenges LookingGlass sees organizations facing when it comes to leveraging a Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far...
+This blog series from CTO Allan Thomson will explore the three fundamental challenges LookingGlass sees organizations facing when it comes to leveraging a Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
 Platform (TIP).
 Today’s blog reviews the first issue: Collection, Aggregation, and Distribution.

 As a threat centric company, LookingGlass understands that having a comprehensive Threat Intelligence Platform (TIP) is a critical component in managing threat for organizations.
 Our experience with developing and implementing these platforms, such as with our proven ScoutVision solution, has taught us that not all TIPs are created equal.
 For many of our discerning customers, ScoutVision has shown them how critical it is for their TIP to support large scale data ingest, correlation, analysis, data visualization, and data sharing.